SAP-samples/teched2022-DA180/exercises/ex5/README.md

 ````
 <br>

-Now we instantiate and execute the actual Additive-Model-Analysis forecast training (fit) method, in parallel for each station using the "massive=True" parameter.
+Now we __instantiate and define the Additive-Model-Analysis task__ and then __execute the actual forecast training (fit) method__, in parallel for each station using the "massive=True" parameter.
 ````Python
 # Build a forecast model per station in parallel using PAL Additive Model Forecast (aka Prophet)-forecasting function
 from hana_ml.algorithms.pal.tsa.additive_model_forecast import AdditiveModelForecast